-Professor Engle received her J.D. magna cum laude from Harvard Law School and her undergraduate degree from Baylor University.
+Professor Engle received her J.D. magna cum laude from Harvard Law School and a B.A. with honors from Baylor University.
 Following law school, she clerked for Judge Jerre S. Williams on the 5th Circuit Court of Appeals, and then served as a post-doctoral Ford Fellow in Public International Law at Harvard Law School.
+Professor Engle received a Bellagio Residency Fellowship from the Rockefeller Foundation in 2009 and an assignment as a Fulbright Senior Specialist in Bogota in 2010.
 She was Professor of Law at the University of Utah prior to joining the University of Texas.